How to Remove Pesticide from Water

 Cause for concern stems from the wide array of chemicals being washed into U.S. waterways/storm drains—many of which are NOT on the list of regulated contaminants.
 In fact, a recent study found 1600 contaminants in the water and only 100 of those are being monitored.
 Thus, potentially 1500 chemicals are undetected and untreated, including many pesticides.

 Whether these contaminants pose a health risk depends on how toxic the pesticides are, how much is in the water, and how much exposure occurs on a daily basis (EPA.gov).
 Learn more about the drinking water quality in your area by obtaining a copy of your local Consumer Confidence Report.

-The pollution of pesticides and insecticides in our water varies widely and the health hazards are not entirely clear.
+The pesticide and insecticide pollution in our ground water varies widely and the health hazards are not entirely clear.
 In the short-term, studies reveal that exposure can result in eye irritation, gastrointestinal issues, vomiting, dizziness, headaches and seizures.
 Long-term exposure has been tied to cancer, learning disabilities, diabetes, autism, as well as fetus deformities.
+The following diagram is from the USGS (U.S. Geological Survey) website where they discuss pesticides in our groundwater.